HouTong-s/PECC-for-Error-Detection-in-Egocentric-Videos/README.md

 This is the source code of "Probabilistic Embeddings with Causal Constraint for Error Detection in Egocentric Procedural Videos"

+Our overall framework of the proposed **Probabilistic Embeddings with Causal Constraint (PECC)** method.
+It consists of two key components: **Causal Dilated Convolution (CDC)**, which integrates causal constraints into the temporal action segmentation model, and **Gaussian-Based Probabilistic Modeling (GBP)** for modeling normal actions to improve error detection in egocentric procedural videos.

 ![Image Description](figs/图2.png)

 ![Image Description](figs/EgoPER.png)